Other Digital Initiatives at the University of Miami Libraries

 The University of Miami Libraries features projects and initiatives developed to preserve and support the research, teaching, and learning mission of the University.
 These initiatives feature materials from the collections at University of Miami Libraries including Special Collections and the Cuban Heritage Collection, and from collaborative projects and publications developed with faculty and Students.

 A bilingual cultural heritage site developed by Dr. Lillian Manzor that provides inter-related information on writers, directors, texts, productions, festival, venues and theater companies.
 Also included are digitized photographs, theater programs, and other resources, including video excerpts of theater productions.
-This site was developed by Dr. Lillian Manzor, Modern Languages & Literature.
+This project was funded by the Mellon Foundation.

 The Digital Library of the Caribbean (dLOC) is a cooperative digital library for resources from and about the Caribbean and circum-Caribbean. dLOC provides access to digitized versions of Caribbean cultural, historical and research materials currently held in archives, libraries, and private collections.

 The Swingle Plant Anatomy Reference Collection is a historical collection of plant anatomical microscope slides that were made early in the 20th century by Walter Tennyson Swingle (1871 - 1952), one of the twentieth century's foremost authorities on citrus plants.
 The site also features animated plant sections, information on Walter Tennyson Swingle, and references to literature and related sites.

 The Collaborative Archive from the African Diaspora (CAAD) is a shared archive of manuscripts, oral histories, images, books, archives, maps, film, scrapbooks, posters, and other ephemera documenting African American and Black history, culture and experiences in South Florida and other Florida destinations and the Caribbean.